HendrikEduard/daily-quote/README.md

 ## Instructions
 1. Copy the files to your web server
-2. Import the sql file into your SQLite Db.
-3. Navigate to the index page in your browser.
+2. Navigate to the index page in your browser.
-4. Learn, learn, learn.
+3. Learn, learn, learn.